TOOLS

 Regulations, Guidelines and Literature

-The Indian Self-Determination and Education Assistance Act, Public Law 93-638, as amended, authorizes compacts/funding agreements.
-According to section 515(c) of the Act 25 U.S.C.
-458aaa-16(e), "unless expressly agreed to by the participating Indian tribe in the compact or funding agreement, the participating Indian tribe shall not be subject to any agency circular, policy, manual, guidance, or rule adopted by the Indian Health Service, except for the eligibility provisions of section 105(g) and regulations promulgated under section 517.42 CFR 137 applies to compacts/funding agreements.
+Indian Self-Determination and Education Assistance Act (ISDEAA), 25 U.S.C. ?
+458aaa; 42 CFR ??
+137,1-150.
+According to 25 U.S.C. ?
+458aaa-16(e), "unless expressly agreed to by the participating Indian tribe in the compact or funding agreement, the participating Indian tribe shall not be subject to any agency circular, policy, manual, guidance, or rule adopted by the Indian Health Service, except for the eligibility provisions of section 105(g) and regulations promulgated under section 517."

 Examples of Funded Projects